Center

 Independent Training Program

-Gibney’s Visa & Professional Training Program, developed by Jessie Kardos, offers students from around the world an opportunity for immersive study over 3, 6, 9 or 12 months.
+Gibney’s Independent Training Program offers students from around the world an opportunity for immersive study over 3, 6, 9 or 12 months.

 The program includes options for professional or aspiring professional dancers.
 Each student selects a Program Track and builds a customized weekly class schedule based on their interests and professional goals.

-Gibney Training fosters a supportive, non-judgmental environment where dancers can take risks, have fun, and grow while training at an advanced level.
+Gibney training programs foster a supportive, non-judgmental environment where dancers can take risks, have fun, and grow while training at an advanced level.

 Learn More